 English Language Arts Education (K-12) Certificate

-This post-baccalaureate program is designed for college graduates seeking initial certification as a teacher of English Language Arts.
+This Post-Baccalaureate Teacher Certification Program in English Language Arts Education (K-12) is designed for college graduates seeking initial teacher certification.
 The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The final clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.
+The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 21-credit program requiring four courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in English Language Arts Education (K-12) is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a full semester of full-time student teaching.

 - English Language Arts Education (K-12) Certificate

 Professor and Director of Post-Baccalaureate Teacher Certificate and Master of Arts (MAT) Programs

 Associated Department: Department of Graduate Education, Leadership, and Counseling

 |CURR 700||Educational Foundations for Inclusive Practices||3|

 |CURR 704 Inculsive Methods for Teaching English Language and Theater Arts||3|